sseraj/exawind-benchmarks/nalu-wind/2D_airfoils_Transition/1_NLF1-0416/README.md

 The grid sensitivitiy results are presented for the lift and drag coefficient.
 In the above figure, the x axis, h, is the 1/sqrt(total number of nodes), meaning smaller values correspond to finer grids.
 With the Option 1, Nalu-Wind results show similar trends to the FUN3D results.
 It is also seen that to achieve  the grid-converged trends, at least the third finest mesh resolution, ("Fine") is required.
 Overall, both Nalu-Wind and FUN3D show more mesh-dependence than OVERFLOW.
 This is attributed to the numerical shcemes of the unstructred flow solvers, which have lower order of accuracy in space compared to structured flow solvers.

+There are two ways for the option 1: specifying k and ω accounting for the decay from the far-field to the leading edge or using the sustaning terms.
+In the current work, due to a very large size of the outer boundary from the far-field to the wall, the sustaning terms are applied, which can be specified as below

+    - turbulence_model_constants:
+        - fsti: 0
+        - sdr_amb: 460.34999999999997
+        - tke_amb: 0.00392448375

+If the freestream k and ω already accounts for the decay, you don't need to specify sdr_amb and tke_amb.

 Option 2, which applies a constant turbulence intensity, improves grid convergence of the lift and drag, particularly at low mesh resolutions.
 For more consistent and accurate predictions, Option 2 is recommended.
+Option 2 can be used as below

+    - turbulence_model_constants:
+       -  fsti: 0.15
+       -  sdr_amb: 0.0
+       -  tke_amb: 0.0

-Option 2 is activated only if fsti is explicitly specified in the Nalu-Wind input with a positive value.
-However, it should be noted that Option 2 is valid only for single airfoil or single turbine simulations.
-For internal flow or multi-turbine cases, Option 1 should be used without the sustaning terms.
+It is activated only if fsti is explicitly specified in the Nalu-Wind input with a positive value.
+However, it should be mentioned that Option 2 is valid only for external flows without any downwash (i.e. single airfoil or single turbine).
+For internal flow or multi-turbine cases, Option 1 should be used.

 ## Results: Angle of Attack Sweep